The Quiet Role of Plants on a Language Holiday

 Today I showed my student a basil plant.

-As it’s M-L’s last day learning with me here in Scotland, we first reviewed all the grammar she has learned (and yes, she can use the Present Perfect now).
+Now, on M-L’s final day learning with me here in Scotland, we began by reviewing everything she’s learned.
+(Yes, she can now use the Present Perfect naturally and confidently.)

-Then we spent a couple of hours chatting about how she can get English practice regularly into her life back home.
-We used lots of ‘going to’ for intentions – (previously, she only used ‘will’).
+After that, we spent a couple of hours talking about how she can build regular English practice into her life back home.
+We used plenty of going to to talk about intentions, a big shift, as she previously relied only on will.

 Tea break Blue Noun Language Hub

 I showed her the basil plant during one of our frequent tea breaks.
-I was boiling the kettle when I noticed that in her two weeks, it had much more than doubled in size.
+I was boiling the kettle when I noticed that, in her two weeks here, it had more than doubled in size.

-Although still a young plant, it’s obviously strong and healthy.
-It even has leaves I can use right away, and more will grow in their place.
+It’s still a young plant, but clearly strong and healthy, with leaves I can use right away, and more ready to grow in their place.

 Plants in the Classroom